yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>How much time would it take to deploy a chatbot for a customer in GBM?</summary>
  <div>
   <br/>
-  <div>If the bot is ready(w.r.t Changes to be made for GBM specific bot) and the pre-requisite to onboard a customer is available, the whole process from registration to verification till launch with relevant Google and Brand approval should be tentatively around 3-4 business days in an ideal scenario.</div>
+  <div>If the bot is ready (Changes to be made for GBM specific bot) and the pre-requisite to onboard a customer is available, the whole process from registration to verification till launch with relevant Google and Brand approval should be tentatively around 3-4 business days in an ideal scenario.</div>
    </div>
 </details>